-The school's Safeguarding officers are: Mrs B Nesbit, Mr O'Connor and Miss J Hodby
+The school's Safeguarding leads are: Mrs B Nesbit, Mr T Hoyes, Miss J Hodby and Ms S Wells,

 We have policies and practices that focus on ensuring the health and well-being of the children, for example: risk assessments before every class trip, a regularly updated health and safety policy and staff presence at the school entrance at the start and end of every day.

 We have well-established ways of monitoring and responding to incidents of concern, for example: unexplained absences, difficult behaviour and significant changes in physical or emotional appearance.